yqlim/StoreControl/README.md

 ### `.of(id)`

-This method retrieves a StoreManager's branch for you.
+This method retrieves a StoreControl's branch for you.

 ```javascript
 state.of('x')